 - IBERS has an internationally renowned reputation for teaching and research in equine science

-- IBERS has an equine teaching yard and the only dedicated and fully licensed equine research yard in UK outside of veterinary colleges
+- IBERS has an equine teaching yard and is the only dedicated and fully licensed equine research yard in UK outside of veterinary colleges

 - 76% of our joint submission to the most recent Research Excellence Framework was judged as world-leading in terms of research impact